ssvlabs/ssv-spec/p2p/SPEC.md

 ### Pubsub

-The main purpose is for broadcasting messages to a group (AKA subnet) of nodes. \
+The main purpose is for broadcasting messages to a group (AKA subnet) of nodes, using a gossip approach to avoid the overhead of maintaining multiple direct connections. \
 In addition, the following are achieved as well:

 - subscriptions metadata helps to get liveliness information of nodes